endatabas/endb-book/src/sql/operators.md

 ## MATCH (Containment)

 `MATCH` returns `true` if the value on the left contains the value on the right, at the top level.
+Note that a top-level array to the right of the `MATCH` refers to a set of values that all need to match, not a literal array.

 The following expressions return `true`: